 Is pension consolidation always the best option?

-Not always.
+Consolidating multiple pensions is not always the best thing to do.
 Sometimes it’s better to keep your pension where it is.
 For this reason, it’s essential to seek out professional advice when considering your options.
 For example, some pensions come with hefty charges if you decide to transfer out, while some older pension schemes carry valuable benefits or incentives you won’t be able to find with a newer pension, like a final salary scheme or a guaranteed annuity.

 Final salary pension